-- Construction phase employment: The Proposed Development could support up to 163 temporary jobs, both direct jobs on-site and in the wider supply chain, during the nine-month construction period (and similar levels of employment during decommissioning of the project). - Contribution of construction phase to economic output: The gross value added (GVA) generated by jobs supported during the construction phase could be up to £6.2million. - Operational benefits: It is estimated that the scheme will support up to five full-time equivalent jobs (FTE) in Swansea and the wider economy once it is operational.
-The GVA associated with the five FTEs is estimated to be £5.55million (present value) over the 40-year operational life span.
-Business rates generated by the solar project could be in the region of £150,000 per annum. - Supporting economic development objectives: The Proposed Development will support the Welsh Government's pledge to become net zero and the COP27 aim of reducing carbon emissions and increase generation of clean energy.
-At the regional scale, it will support South West Wales regional economic objectives in respect of investment in renewable energy and generating benefits across the wider economy and society. - Public attitudes towards renewable energy: A report from BEIS found that public support for renewable energy was at 85% in Spring 2022.
-This increased to 87% public support when asked about solar energy project
+- Construction phase employment: The Proposed Development could support up to 163 temporary jobs, both direct jobs on-site and in the wider supply chain, during the nine-month construction period (and similar levels of employment during decommissioning of the project). - Contribution of construction phase to economic output: The gross value added (GVA) generated by jobs supported during the construction phase could be up to £7.2million. - Operational benefits: It is estimated that the Proposed Development will support up to five full-time equivalent jobs (FTE) in Swansea and the wider economy once it is operational.
+The GVA associated with the five FTEs is estimated to be £5.77million (present value) over the 40-year operational life span.
+Business rates generated by the solar project element of the Proposed Development could be in the region of £157,000 per annum. - Supporting economic development objectives: The Proposed Development will support the Welsh Government's pledge to become net zero and the COP27 aim of reducing carbon emissions and increase generation of clean energy.
+At the regional scale, it will support South West Wales regional economic objectives in respect of investment in renewable energy and generating benefits across the wider economy and society.